We are a ResourceSmart School

 Our Journey to Sustainability

-We are currently working through the core module and waste module at ACS as part of our ResourceSmart Schools initiative.
-Being a brand new school and starting everything from scratch has meant we have been able to setup some fantastic sustainable protocols from day one.
+ACS has just completed our first star towards becoming a 5 star school.
+The core module was completed early this year and we are currently completing our waste module as part of our ResourceSmart Schools initiative.
+Having opened our doors as a brand new school in 2019 being able to start everything from scratch has meant we have been able to setup some fantastic sustainable protocols from day one.
 In our efforts to become a rubbish free school we have changed the way eating time is arranged.
 All children go out to play first and then return at the end of play to eat in class.
 We strongly encourage all families to provide nude food for their children, we understand that this is not always possible for 100% of their lunch.
+This year we are celebrating nude food month and will be hosting a school nude food challenge week in October.

 Our students are encouraged to eat and dispose of any packaging while inside, where they have access to 4 bins: